SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 # Methodology

-> [!NOTE]
-> TODO We may need to adjust this further before it is suitable.

 UCloud uses an _agile methodology_ for development and deployment, which will also be used for this project.
 The method is commonly used for complex projects like this one, and it emphasizes collaboration, flexibility, continuous improvement, and high-quality results.